Columbia-Neuropythonistas/IntroPythonForNeuroscientists2023/Week01/README.md

 Please do the rest of the preparation before the first class.

 ## Fill Out Pre-Class Survey [Form](tbd)
-Now that you've decided to take the class, we would like to get a sense of people's previous experience and what they want to get out of the class in case this is different than in the interest form we sent out last year.
+Now that you've decided to take the class, we would like to get a sense of people's previous experience and what they want to get out of the class in case this is different than in the interest form.
 Form [here](tbd).

 # IMPORTANT!!!
 Please make sure you read ALL of the text and do ALL the tasks below.